rcsousa/cf-redis-service-broker/README.md

 ## Usage

-To start the Redis Service Broker, run the following command:
+To run the Redis Service Broker, execute the following command:

 ```
-python app.py
+python redis_broker.py
 ```

-By default, the service broker will listen on port 9999.
+By default, the broker will listen on port 9999.
 You can change this by setting the `VCAP_APP_PORT` environment variable.

 ## API